PaulOborowski/CppND-Capstone-Snake-Game/README.md

 # CPPND: Capstone Snake Game Example

-changes applied to pass capstone project:
+## Capstone Project:

+### New features
-- Food is definied within an own class, instead of a SDL_Point.
+* Food is definied within an own class, instead of a SDL_Point.
 Adapted game and renderer class for use of food object.
-- added controls to Food object. use WASD keys.
+* added controls to Food object. use WASD keys.
-- ToDo: add auto mode for snake to search the path by its own. use space bar to activate  auto mode.
-Use A*-Search to find path to food
+* added a reverse mode.
+By pressing space bar, the snake will start hunting for the food automatically.
+The player plays the role of the food and has to run away from snake using WASD keys.

+### New files and classes:
+* moved food object functionalities into own class, see food.h
+* added snakeplanner class for the reverse mode.
+It is based on A*-Search from the first lesson.
+* adapted controller.h for additional user input keys to place food and activate reverse mode

+### Applied C++ features:
+* the new features of the game were implemented with focus on applying OOP-techniques and ecapsulating the functionalities of the game.
+* user input for controlling the food position and activation of reverse mode.
+* multiple use of for-loops and switch statements in the implementation of the snakeplanner and user input processing.

+### Build instructions:
+* make build - normal build
+* make debug - with additional debug message printed in the therminal

+### Dependencies
+* no change, see below

 This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.